microsoft/nni/docs/source/nas/index.rst

 To be consistent, we will use the following terminologies throughout our documentation:

-Some frequently used terminologies in this document:

 * *Model search space*: it means a set of models from which the best model is explored/searched.
 Sometimes we use *search space* or *model space* in short.
 * *Exploration strategy*: the algorithm that is used to explore a model search space.
+Sometimes we also call it *search strategy*.
 * *Model evaluator*: it is used to train a model and evaluate the model's performance.

-Concretely, A exploration strategy selects an architecture from a predefined search space.
+Concretely, an exploration strategy selects an architecture from a predefined search space.
 The architecture is passed to a performance evaluation to get a score, which represents how well this architecture performs on a particular task.
-We iterate this process until the search process is able to find the best architecture.
+This process is repeated until the search process is able to find the best architecture.

-During such process, we list out the core engineering challenges (which are also pointed out by the famous `NAS survey <https://arxiv.org/abs/1808.05377>`__) and the solutions NNI has provided to tackling them:
+During such process, we list out the core engineering challenges (which are also pointed out by the famous `NAS survey <https://arxiv.org/abs/1808.05377>`__) and the solutions NNI has provided to address them:

 * **Search space design:** The search space defines which architectures can be represented in principle.
 Incorporating prior knowledge about typical properties of architectures well-suited for a task can reduce the size of the search space and simplify the search.
 However, this also introduces a human bias, which may prevent finding novel architectural building blocks that go beyond the current human knowledge.
 In NNI, we provide a wide range of APIs to build the search space.
-There are high-level APIs, that incorporate human knowledge about what makes a good architecture or search space.
-There are also low-level APIs, that is a list of primitives to construct a network from operator to operator.
+There are :doc:`high-level APIs <construct_space>`, that enables incorporating human knowledge about what makes a good architecture or search space.
+There are also :doc:`low-level APIs <mutator>`, that is a list of primitives to construct a network from operator to operator.
-* **Exploration strategy:**: The exploration strategy details how to explore the search space (which is often exponentially large).
+* **Exploration strategy:** The exploration strategy details how to explore the search space (which is often exponentially large).
 It encompasses the classical exploration-exploitation trade-off since, on the one hand, it is desirable to find well-performing architectures quickly, while on the other hand, premature convergence to a region of suboptimal architectures should be avoided.
-In NNI, we have also provided a list of strategies.
+In NNI, we have also provided :doc:`a list of strategies <exploration_strategy>`.
 Some of them are powerful, but time consuming, while others might be suboptimal but really efficient.
 Users can always find one that matches their need.
-* **Performance estimation / evaluator**: The objective of NAS is typically to find architectures that achieve high predictive performance on unseen data.
+* **Performance estimation / evaluator:** The objective of NAS is typically to find architectures that achieve high predictive performance on unseen data.
 Performance estimation refers to the process of estimating this performance.
-In NNI, this process is implemented with *evaluator*, which is responsible of estimating a model's performance.
-The simplest option is to perform a standard training and validation of the architecture on data.
-But this is computationally expensive.
-More efficient evaluators can be implemented with our provided interface.
+In NNI, this process is implemented with :doc:`evaluator <evaluator>`, which is responsible of estimating a model's performance.
+The choices of evaluators also range from the simplest option, e.g., to perform a standard training and validation of the architecture on data, to complex configurations and implementations.

 .. rubric:: Writing Model Space